“Let Care & Compassion be our Legacy”

 Donations to The Llama Sanctuary are tax deductible.
 If you would like a tax receipt please complete the Tax Receipt Form

-or take them to your local Bottle Depot & send the $$ as a donation!
+or take them to any Bottle Depot & send the $$ as a donation!

 VISIT THE LLAMA SANCTUARY